HomeGuidesAPI ReferenceChangelog

 }

 The signed payload is a portable and tamper-proof representation of an approved KYC application.
-It serves as the authorisation evidence for proceeding with card issuance.
+It serves as the authorisation evidence for proceeding with card issuance under Reap's non-BIN sponsorship model.

 curl --request GET \